 what is Dúlra?

-Dúlra follows the Forest School ethos and includes a lot of Irish language, folklore and traditions in the sessions.
-Dúlra runs afterschool clubs, nature walks, workshops, and holiday camps with primary school children in Kildare.
+Dúlra follows the Forest School ethos to provide rich, engaging sessions in wild outdoor settings.
+Dúlra’s sessions & workshops include Irish folklore and traditions as well as the use of the Irish language.
+Currently, Dúlra delivers in-school programmes, afterschool clubs, nature walks, community workshops, and holiday camps with primary school children, families and community groups in Kildare, Dublin, Wicklow, Carlow & Kilkenny.
 Dúlra is a member of the Irish Forest School Association, Forest Schools Association (UK), and Cill Dara le Gaeilge.

 Our Forest School activities include: